JensErat/task-relative-recur/README.md

 - Is it vacation time yet?
 Don't go to often, otherwise your taskwarrior log will overfill:

-        task add 'Go on vacation' relativeRecurWait:2months
+        task add 'Go on vacation' relativeRecurWait:2months relativeRecurScheduled:2months

 After completion of any of them, follow-up tasks will automatically be created.

 You can also complete waiting tasks.
-For example, you could water your plants just before departing in vacation.
+For example, you could water your plants just before departing for vacation.

 ## Caveats